 It’s tough to differentiate the how’s and the why’s when it comes to infidelity, but these things are essential for healing and moving forward.

-You and your spouse may be in a difficult point in your relationship where you are constantly butting heads.
+You and your spouse may be at a difficult point in your relationship where you are constantly butting heads.
 You may be experiencing the opposite where both your affections have dwindled to the state where he craves attention and intimacy from elsewhere.
 Worse yet is when he’s perfectly happy, and someone else is the source of that happiness.

 Marriage is similar to forging metal.
 You and your S.O. may have heated fights like a metal placed in unbearable heat.
 But when you work towards a solution together, then like metal doused with water, your relationship will become stronger.